trokster/xcayp/README.md

 IE support is only partial for the moment (remote pouch simulates local pouchdb ).
 IE10 support should be soon when Pouchdb implements it.

-Chrome on nexus7 has Ben reported not to work
+Chrome on nexus7 has been reported not to work

 Opera not tested